-A virus has a prevalence of 1 in 200 of the population.
+A genetic condition has a prevalence of 1 in 100 of the population.

-(i) Write down the probability that a person chosen at random from the population is infected with the virus.
+(i) Write down the probability that a person chosen at random from the population has the condition.
 (2 marks)

-A test for the virus has been developed, which is 90% sensitive and 98% specific.
+A test for the genetic condition has been developed, which is 84% sensitive and 92% specific.

-- (ii) Write down the probability that a person tests positive, given that they are infected.
-(2 marks) - (iii) Write down the probability that a person tests positive, given that they are not infected.
+- (ii) Write down the probability that a person tests positive, given that they have the genetic condition.
+(2 marks) - (iii) Write down the probability that a person tests positive, given that they do not have the condition.
 (3 marks) - (iv) Calculate the overall probability that a person chosen at random from the population tests positive.
-(6 marks) - (v) Using Bayes' theorem, calculate the probability that a person is infected, given that they have tested positive for the virus.
-(6 marks) - (vi) Calculate the probability that a person is not infected, given that they have tested negative for the virus.
+(6 marks) - (v) Using Bayes' theorem, calculate the probability that a person has the condition, given that they have tested positive.
+(6 marks) - (vi) Calculate the probability that a person does not have the condition, given that they have tested negative.
 (6 marks)